temporalio/documentation/docs/web-ui.md

 ### Schedules

-On Temporal Cloud and slef-hosted Temporal Cluster Web UI, the Schedules page lists all the [Schedules](/workflows#schedule) created on the selected Namespace.
+On Temporal Cloud and self-hosted Temporal Cluster Web UI, the Schedules page lists all the [Schedules](/workflows#schedule) created on the selected Namespace.

-Click on a Schedule to see details, such as configured frequency, start and end time, recent and upcoming runs.
+Click a Schedule to see details, such as configured frequency, start and end times, and recent and upcoming runs.

 ### Settings

-On Temporal Cloud, the Settings option shows only to [Global admins](/cloud/#account-level-roles).
+On Temporal Cloud, the Settings page is visible only to [Global Admins](/cloud/#account-level-roles).

 Click Settings to see and manage the list of users in your account and to set up integrations such as [Observability](/cloud/how-to-monitor-temporal-cloud-metrics#configure-a-metrics-endpoint-using-temporal-cloud-ui) and [Audit logging](/cloud/how-to-manage-audit-logging).

 On self-hosted Temporal Clusters, manage your users, metrics, and logging in your <a class="tdlp" href="/references/configuration#">server configuration<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">Temporal Cluster configuration reference</span><br /><br /><span class="tdlppd">Much of the behavior of a Temporal Cluster is configured using the `development.yaml` file.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/references/configuration#">Learn more</a></span></span></a>.

 <!--
 AB: Commenting because this is redundant now?
 Also this needs to be updated for self-hosted clusters.
 Displays the following information: